MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 Need Expert Guidance for 2026?

 The counselling algorithms are unforgiving.
 A single mistake in Round 2 choice filling can cost you your ₹2 Lakh security deposit and your seat.
-Use the form below to get a free profile evaluation from FindUrCollege's senior medical counselors.
+Use the form below to get a free profile evaluation from FindUrCollege's senior medical counsellors.
 We provide 100% legal, transparent, and data-driven mapping for Private, Deemed, and Management Quota admissions across India.

 Frequently Asked Questions